 The Central government's fiscal deficit target of 9.4% was missed due to COVID-related expenditure, while revenue underperformance deepened.
-Debt sustainability remained a key concern to investors, as debt to GDP.
+Debt sustainability remained a key concern to investors, as debt to GDP rose to 80.1% by close of the year.

-CHAIRMAN'S STATEMENT TO SHAREHOLDERS OF THE INVESTCORP MONEY MARKET FUND (CONT'D)
+CHAIRPERSON'S STATEMENT TO SHAREHOLDERS OF THE INVESTCORP ACTIVE EQUITY FUND (CONT'D)